 Genre Savvy: Unloading Tuco's gun the night before the showdown did the trick.

-Good Is Not Nice: He's basically as much a scoundrel as Tuco or Angel Eyes (and the one to blame for the destruction of his partnership with the former), but retains a moral value unlike the other two and most of the time does what's right, as long as it doesn't interfere with going after the gold.
+Good Is Not Nice: An odd case where he's soft-spoken and rather polite, but acts like as much of a scoundrel as Tuco or Angel Eyes.
+However, he still retains a moral value unlike the other two and most of the time does what's right, as long as it doesn't interfere with going after the gold.

 Bond One-Liner: "When you have to shoot, shoot, don't talk."
 Actually improvised on the spot by Eli Wallach.